 About Australia’s Employment

-The Australian employment market is extremely competitive and it is highly recommended that you research employment opportunities before relocating to seek your best chance at obtaining a job in Australia.
+The Australian employment market is extremely competitive, therefore it is highly recommended that you research employment opportunities before relocating to Australia, to increase your chances of successfully obtaining a secure job.

 Some occupations in Australia may have special requirements.
-This could include registration or licensing with a Government authority and/or membership of a professional or industry association.
-You may also need to have your professional qualification and certificates assessed to work within your profession in Australia.
+This could include registration or licensing with a Government authority, and/or membership of a professional, or industry association.
+You may also be required to have your professional qualification and certificates assessed in order to be able to work in your respective profession, in Australia.
+For additional information or consultation please contact our immigration lawyers within Brisbane and around Australia.